Afudu/P6_OpenClassroom/README.md

 # Abstract

-This project consists of creating a website for JustStreamIt, an organization known for publishing film rating, a website written in pure HTML, CSS and Vanilla Javascript without any other framework, that allows to visualise featured movie's data.
+This project consists of creating a website for a client, JustStreamIt, a website written in pure HTML, CSS and Vanilla Javascript without any other framework, that allows to visualise featured movie's data.

-In meeting the client's requirements, the website design corresponds to the mock-up provided in the project brief, and displays five parts: the "Best Movie" (with the highest IMDb rating), the seven "Top-Rated Movies", and the seven best movies of three optional categories(Biography, Comedy and History).
+In meeting the client's requirements:

+- The website design corresponds to the mock-up provided in the project brief, and displays five categories: the "Best Movie" (with the highest IMDb rating), the seven "Top-Rated Movies", and the seven best movies of three optional categories(Biography, Comedy and History).

+- A movie in a category is represented by the image of its cover.

+- Clicking on a featured movie’s image, opens a modal window displaying the following information:

+    The image of the movie cover
+    Title
+    Full genre
+    Release date
+    MPAA rating
+    IMDb score
+    Director
+    List of actors
+    Duration
+    Country of origin
+    Box Office result
+    Movie summary

 # Data
 The data is fetched from a local version of a home-made API named OCMovies-API, and available